Kaushal88177/Bank_Vision_dashboard/README.md

 - Data model
 - DAX formulas
 # Instructions for Use
-1. Open the Power BI file (credit_card_dashboard.pbix) and explore the dashboard.
+1. Open the Power BI file (Bank_Vision_Dashboard.pbix) and explore the dashboard.
 2. Use filters to narrow down data and gain specific insights.
 3. Hover over visualizations for detailed tooltips.
 # CONTACT